aldelaro5/Bug-Fables-Internal-Docs/docs/PlayerControl/GetInput.md

 It means that the threshold for the input to be considered a hold action is 20.0 frames of holding it or more.

-However, even if the input isn't being held, DoActionHold can sell be called if the player is `digging` while `keepdig` is above 0.0 (still active).
+However, even if the input isn't being held, DoActionHold can still be called if the player is `digging` while `keepdig` is above 0.0 (a [KeepDig](../MapControl/DigWall.md#keepdig) collider is still active).
 In that case, the hold action happens regardless if the input has been held for 20.0 frames or not.

 If neither of the hold action case mentioned above happens, then the tap action logic is checked since it means the input was just released or it wasn't pressed in general since more than a frame: